hantoine/linuxsampler-docker/README.md

         --name linuxsampler \
         linuxsampler
 ```
-  4. Start JACK with `jack_control start` and execute `jack_load netmanager` to load the networking module.
-  5. A new audio output port and a new midi input port in JACK will appear, connect them accordingly.
+  5. Two new audio output port and a new midi input port will appear in JACK, connect them accordingly.
-  6. Control using a GUI such as QSampler (available in Ubuntu repos)
+  6. You can control LinuxSampler using a GUI like QSampler (available in Ubuntu repos).

   To extract the DEB files from the Docker image, use:
   ```